YTread Logo

 trolling

-what is who are what kind of being what do they do what they did to you yeah take me back to that a few years ago.
-I was because we used to work together on radio and I just filled in for Simon Mail on a radio show and there's just one troll who was threatening my life and not in any significant way but they were very aggressive messages to lose one.
+what it is, who they are, what guys they are, what they do, what they did to you, yeah, take me back to that, that was a few years ago.
+I did it because we used to work together on the radio and I just replaced Simon Mail on a radio show and there was a troll who was threatening my life and not in any meaningful way but they were very aggressive messages than to lose one.

 richard bacon opens up in a moving interview about caroline flack and online trolling

-For my part, my son Arthur had just been born and he was threatening to kill him and things like that, so I tried to look into it and made a documentary where I tried to track them down and then I talked to experts and it became the serious if it was before For
+In my case, my son Arthur had just been born and he was threatening to kill him and things like that, so I tried to investigate it and made a documentary where I tried to track them down and then I talked to experts and it became Yes, it was before

 trolling

-to be as prominent as it is now, Billy, I'd never heard of it until you did it, so it must have been a little under eight years ago, I guess, and it was, you know, I learned a lot and I think there's definitely something about a combination of access to an audience and anonymity when you put these things together having a keyboard and an audience generating a reaction from an audience, then people don't really know who you are, those things together take away from human nature, that's horrible and kind of magnified by the process and I think you said you also saw it with Caroline that there's an instinct in a lot of us and me and they're not just trolls to be honest which is making snap judgments very simply ists about a situation that's actually really complex and we don't know anything about and often when we don't know the person at all, yeah, I think that really bothered me because of Caroline's case and people trolled and, but, to be obvious. like i say a lot of people were having these conversations i know we are having these conversations there was an element of when she was arrested and there was that incident involving her boyfriend people were enjoying it they were treating it like gossip and my first thought was partly having made that documentary, but also this will seem like a sigh tone, but I've been in AAA a few times and if you go to AAA, I can't guarantee that you will. stop drinking forever, but if there is something you learn from AAA it is because it is a process in which people share stories.
+was as prominent as it is now, Billy.
+I had never heard of it until you did it, so it must have been a little less than eight years ago, I guess, and it was like that.
+I learned a lot and believe.
+There's definitely something about a combination of access to an audience and anonymity when you put these things together that have a keyboard, an audience that generates a reaction from an audience and then people don't really know who you are, that those things together bring out of nature. human, that is. horrible and in some ways it was magnified by the process and I think when you said you saw it with Caroline too, there's an instinct in a lot of us and myself and to be honest, they're not just trolls, which is to make snap judgments very simplistic. about a situation that is actually very complex and that we know nothing about and often when we don't know the person at all, yeah, I think that really bothered me because of Caroline's case and people trolling her , but it was obviously so I say a lot of people were having these conversations, people, I know we were having these conversations, there was an element of when she was arrested and there was that incident involving her boyfriend, people were enjoying it and they were treating him like gossip and my first thought was partly having made that documentary, but also this may seem like a sigh, but I've been to AAA several times and if you go to AAA I can't guarantee you'll stop. drinking forever, but if there's one thing you learn from AAA it's because it's a process where people share stories.

 richard bacon opens up in a moving interview about caroline flack and online trolling